Food Service Information

 How Much?
 FREE!
 Meals provided by USDA

-- Lunch: Turkey Sandwich or Peanut Butter and Jelly
+- Lunch: Goulash or Peanut Butter and Jelly

 Transportation hardship?
 If your family is unable to pick up meals or access the site by walking, please call 242-5200